-Generally speaking, these addresses will be redirected at the mail server level to the primary account, so that their email client will receive all emails sent to the primary and alias addresses.
+Generally speaking, these addresses are redirected at the mail server level to the primary account.
+This enables their email client to receive all messages sent to either the primary and alias email address.

-Using Alias Addresses
+Using Alias Email Addresses

 Linking alias addresses to the primary address can be done in a number of ways:

-For alias addresses in the same domain and across domains, a spreadsheet import can be used.
+- Spreadsheet Import: For alias addresses in the same domain and across domains, a spreadsheet import can be used.
 See Adding Users Using a Spreadsheet Import for further details.

 Unlinking of Alias Addresses